curlie-may/analytics_accelerator/README.md

 <img width="350" height="200" alt="image" src="images/AOV_loyalty_program.JPG" />
 </p>

-- The AOV for customers in the loyalty program remains flat from 2019 to 2022.
+- The AOV for loyalty customers remained flat from 2019 through 2022.
-- The non-loyalty customers show a brief uptick in AOV from 2019 to 2020, however, they too return to baseline. - This data agrees with the sales trend shown above, that is, disregarding the 2020 and 2021 COVID-buying years, purchasing behavior has remained flat.
+- Non-loyalty customers show a brief uptick in 2020 but then reverted back to pre-COVID levels.
+- This pattern aligns with the overall sales trend: excluding pandemic years (2020 - 2021), purchasing behavior has remained stable.
-- Given that the sales have returned to baseline, we may extend the loyalty program for another year and gather more data to see if purchases remain at baseline.
+- Recommendation: extend the loyalty program for another year to collect additional data and confirm whether purchasing behavior remains steady.